KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         //!
 Here we iterate the collection and destroy each entities entity_registry_.destroy(view.begin(), view.end());

         //!
-Here we unset the tic tac toe constants entity_registry_.unset<tic_tac_toe_constants>();
+Here we unset the Tic-Tac-Toe constants entity_registry_.unset<tic_tac_toe_constants>();
     }